 download facsimile files in addition to reading the online, extracted versions.

 These reproduce the original works accurately, and the downloaded files can be saved to disc.
 Text can then be copied by copy and paste.

 Files are searchable, too.

-The files are not searchable.
+The files are watermarked.

 Staffordshire is a landlocked county in the English midlands, with landscape varying from wild moorland and low undulating countryside, to areas of intense industrial activity.
 The Industrial Revolution flourished here - its progeny is the world we have today

 NorthStaffordshire Field Club, Burton-on-Trent Natural History and Archaeological Society,Staffordshire Archaeological and Historical Society, SAHS, NSFC, Staffordshire local studies.Staffordshire archive, Staffordshire natural history, geology, meteorology,Staffordshire history and archaeology, mining, NorthStaffordshire, birds, butterflies, lepidoptera

 The website is optimised for desktop PC use.
 Users of other devices may be unable access some of its features and links.